Celebrating Autism Awareness & Acceptance

 Music is Social

-Challenges with social skills are a hallmark for individuals with autism.
+Challenges with social skills are a hallmark for autistic individuals.
 Music is an active way to engage with others using a medium that is engaging and familiar.
 Music therapy groups are a natural place for people to practice social skills ranging from sharing to taking turns to listening to others.
-Music provides a predictable structure that many people with autism find comforting.
+Music provides a predictable structure that many autistic people find comforting.
 Yet, within this structure, music also brings novelty and fun!

 A common technique to practice social skills is to have group members take turns playing instruments within the context of a song.
 This requires clients to direct their attention outwards to the musical structure of the song, use impulse control to wait for their turn, and then to interact through music with the therapist and peers.

-If you have a loved one with autism, there are many ways to incorporate more music into your lives.
+There are many ways to incorporate more music into your life at home.

 Words that are sung provide a clearer signal to the brain than spoken words.
 Singing is an important way to bond with others.
 It doesn’t matter if you think you have a “good” singing voice or not, what matters is that you are connecting with your loved one.
 Make up simple songs as you go about your day that relate to tasks or transitions, such as cleaning up toys or getting ready for dinner.